 Maybe you provide free consultations for prospects or have offered free seminars in your local community.
 Why not translate those teachings into a video format?
 Your knowledge can live on YouTube, become a source of information for prospects and clients alike, and show your expertise in the industry.
 By producing these videos that feature your skills, you can build trust with viewers who are in need of financial services.

 Okay, so now that you’ve got some great content how can you ensure users find your videos on a crowded platform like YouTube?
-Today we’re sharing our seven top tips to help optimize your YouTube videos for better ranking.
+Remember, Youtube is the 2nd largest search engine after Google – so your videos have the potential to reach a HUGE audience – but you have to make it easy for others to find them.
+Here are my seven top tips to help optimize your YouTube videos for better ranking.

 Believe it or not, optimizing your YouTube channel and videos begins with how you name your video file on your computer before uploading it.
 Video file names are considered an “invisible” ranking signal for YouTube, so be sure to name your video file appropriately.
 Use a simple but descriptive title that summarizes your video.
 If possible, use relevant keywords, as they help YouTube better categorize the content.